OlgaVT/ASimulatoR/README.md

 The input directory should contain a gtf/gff3 genome annotation file and one fasta file per chromosome (e.g. derived from the [Ensembl ftp server](https://www.ensembl.org/info/data/ftp/index.html)).

-ASimulatoR accepts any gtf/gff3 genome aannotation and chromosome fasta files independent of the organism.
+ASimulatoR accepts any gtf/gff3 genome annotation and chromosome fasta files independent of the organism.

 ### Quick start